ansys/pyoptislang/doc/source/user_guide/launch.rst

     from ansys.optislang.core import utils
     print(utils.find_all_osl_exec())

-By default, the newest version is used when launching optiSLang.
-In order to launch specific version from list preceding, launch :class:`Optislang <ansys.optislang.core.optislang.Optislang>` with parameter ``executable`` containing path to desired version:
+In order to launch specific version either from the preceding list or from non-standart install location, launch :class:`Optislang <ansys.optislang.core.optislang.Optislang>` with parameter ``executable`` containing path to desired executable:

 .. code:: python